leilibrk/Pacman-AI-Project/README.md

 # Pac-Man AI Project (2021)

-This repository showcases the Pac-Man AI Project developed as part of the "Principles and Applications of Artificial Intelligence" course in 2021.
+This repository showcases the first phase of Pac-Man AI Project developed as part of the "Principles and Applications of Artificial Intelligence" course in 2021.
 The project aims to utilize basic AI methods to develop solutions for the classic Pac-Man game.
+You can find the links to phase two and three below.

 ## Project Overview